zcy26/Computational-physics-or-chemistry-from-scratch/README.md

 # 1. Learning-computational-physics-from-scratch
 This repository contains some of the notes or implementation of some elementary review articles, text books, or lectures, which will hopefully help me get a first grasp of computational physics / quantum chemistry.
+I will be more or less following the content of this [lecture series on quantum computational chemistry (in Chinese)](https://www.koushare.com/lives/room/700402).

 *It seems that Github cannot display some formulae correctly.*